Meditation: These Simple Techniques Can Help You Unwind

 The easiest way to picture this method is to imagine a photocopier slowly scanning your body from head to toe, feeling any physical sensations within your body (3).

 Begin with your eyes closed and slowly scan your body from the top of your head down to your toes.
-As you are doing this, take note of areas that feel tense and those which feel relaxed.
-You may also like to note areas that feel light or heavy or uncomfortable.
+As you do this, take note of areas that feel tense and those that feel relaxed.
+You may also like to note areas that feel particularly light, heavy or uncomfortable.

 If you become distracted, return to the last area you had reached and continue on from there.